 The Company has applied IFRS 16 using the modified retrospective approach which requires the cumulative effect of initial application to be recognized in retained earnings at January 1, 2019.
 On adoption of IFRS 16, the Company recognized a lease liability for an office lease previously classified as an operating lease under IAS 17.
 The liability was measured at the present value of the remaining lease payments, discounted using the Company's applicable incremental borrowing rate as of January 1, 2019 of 8% and assumes Maritime will not renew the lease upon termination.
 On transition, the associated right-of-use asset was measured at \$106,720 being the amount equal to the lease liability and was reduced by \$32,036 during the three month period ended September 30, 2019 due to a reduction in future monthly lease payments.
-During the year ended December 31, 2019, the lease liability was reduced by \$59,747 for payments during the period.
-As at December 31, 2019, the Company is required to pay \$10,500 in undiscounted lease payments over the remaining term which are due within one year.
+As at March 31, 2020, the Company's office lease was terminated, the lease liability was reduced to \$nil and there are no further obligations under the lease.

 The Company has elected not to recognize a right of use asset and lease liability for a month to month sub lease that is has for its Toronto office.
 This lease can be terminated without permission with no significant penalty and does not meet the definition of an enforceable contract under IFRS 16.
 The lease payments associated with this lease are charged directly to the statement of loss and comprehensive loss.
-During the year ended December 31, 2019, the Company incurred \$53,863 for the office lease not included in lease liabilities.
+During the three month period ended March 31, 2020, the Company incurred operating lease costs of \$16,286 (2018 - \$8,700) for an office lease not included in lease liabilities.